RENCI-NRIG/notary-service/README.md

 <img width="80%" alt="Landing page" src="https://user-images.githubusercontent.com/5332509/50703546-7cc92400-1022-11e9-9004-924d8ed9713e.png">

+## <a name="scripts"></a>Scritps

+A small set of convenience scripts are provided in the `scripts` directory.

+`setup-environment.sh` - generates the directories and environment stubs for the user to populate with their own configuration parameters

+`clean-and-reset.sh` - as the name suggests,

 ## <a name="env"></a>Environment

 By default this project is configured to run everything in Docker which may be non-optimal for develoment.
 In order to enble local development using Python 3 the user must make a few small changes prior to running the code.